We may get a small commission if you buy something through a link in our posts.

 If someone leaves my site within 40 seconds, they’ll see the Lightbox just before closing the browser.
 However, if they spend more than 40 seconds on my site, they won’t be presented with this Lightbox when they leave, because they will already have seen it.

-A ThriveBox is a two-step opt-in form which allows you to create a signup form that gets triggered by your visitor.
+A ThriveBox is a two-step opt-in form that allows you to create a signup form that gets triggered by your visitor.

 This trigger can be a button, a link, or even an image.
 As soon as your visitor clicks on the trigger, the opt-in form appears and your visitor can then sign up.